kubernetes/kubernetes/test/instrumentation/documentation/documentation.md

 ---

-## Metrics (auto-generated 2022 Oct 27)
+## Metrics (auto-generated 2022 Oct 31)

 This page details the metrics that different Kubernetes components export.
-You can query the metrics endpoint for these components using an HTTP scrape, and fetch the metrics in Prometheus format.
+You can query the metrics endpoint for these components using an HTTP scrape, and fetch the current metrics data in Prometheus format.

 ### List of Stable Kubernetes Metrics